PrawiraGenestonlia/create-express-typescript-application/README.md

 _create-express-typescript-application_ creates a new lightweight express application which is fully customizable for your use case.
 With the support of TypeScript, it allows a robust NodeJS express app to serve as an RESTful backend server.

-There are two modes of _create-express-typescript-application_, mainly:
+There are three modes of _create-express-typescript-application_, mainly:
 1. **plain** mode - lightweight express typescript app (--type plain)
+2. **typeorm** mode - lightweight express typescript app with typeorm (sqlite included) and swagger (OpenAPI documentation) integrated
-2. **prisma** mode - fullweight express typescript app with prisma (relational database ORM) and swagger (OpenAPI documentation) integrated
+3. **prisma** mode - fullweight express typescript app with prisma (relational database ORM) and swagger (OpenAPI documentation) integrated

+You are highly recommended to use typeorm template if database is required in this project, otherwise, plain mode.

 ## Application Details